-Kayakers can create a similar version by rigging an appropriately sized soft-sided cooler like the NRS Dura, where the water bottle holder typically is between the seat and the front pillar.
+Kayakers can create a similar version by rigging an appropriately sized soft-sided cooler where the water bottle holder typically is between the seat and the front pillar.

 When you're shopping for your captain's cooler, remember that the length of the cooler should be the width of the captain's bay, and this cooler fits my rig perfectly, all while keeping those crispy boys extra crispy.